Penny0514/IoT_car/README.md

                     mimetype='multipart/x-mixed-replace; boundary=frame')

 ```
-The above script streams your camera video on an **index.html** page as below:
+The above script streams your camera video on  **index.html** page as below:
 ```
 <img src="{{ url_for('video_feed') }}" width="50%" />
 ```